Choosing The Right Patio Heater

 Don't pay for features you don't need

 Some heaters are marketed with a high IP (ingress proof) rating, for example, IP65.
 Although we deliver IP65 in many of our products ask yourself if this is worth any additional cost before specifying it or paying extra for it.
-Ask yourself if it is really necessary for your application.
+Ask yourself if it is necessary for your application.
 Many heaters are installed under some cover, like an awning or parasol which provides some protection.
-If so, then IP24 is a sufficient rating for permanent outdoor installation.
+If so, then IP24 is a good enough rating for permanent outdoor installation.

 Consider ways to make cost savings

-Several control systems are available that both enable heat output to be varied between 30 per cent and 100 per cent, and also control the periods when the heater itself operates.
+Several control systems are available that both enable heat output to be varied between 30 per cent and 100 per cent, as well as control the periods when the heater itself operates.
 These controllers can stop the heater turning on when the ambient air temperature is sufficiently high not to warrant them.
 Some switches can ensure the heater only comes on for a specified time period to avoid it being left on when perhaps no one is present.
 There are also options for PIR and (Time Lag) switches that detect movement and automatically turn the heater on when people are in its direct vicinity or combinations of the above to suit any individual circumstances.
 The use of our soft-start switches protects the circuit from sudden surges and elongates the life span of the lamp by up to 33%.

 Choosing the best electric heater for your needs